Unfortunately, we are not available in your area!

 Next Manager of a team betting

 The most popular market for managerial betting in football comes in the form of the next manager odds.
 This market opens up once a manager is sacked or set to be sacked, depending on the sportsbook.
-The two most popular markets for this last season were 'Next Newcastle manager' and 'Next Everton manager' after Steve Bruce and Rafael Benitez were subsequently sacked at their clubs.
-Originally, Newcastle's was significantly more popular after their takeover was completed due to the wide range of managers linked with the job, you could bet on managers such as Jose Mourinho all the way down to local TV stars Ant & Dec.
-Everton's was a little more traditional and streamlined, there were 4 main candidates for the role and one of those candidates got the role fairly quickly - that was Frank Lampard.
+The two most popular markets for this last season were 'Next Chelsea manager' and 'Next Spurs manager' after Graham Potter and Antonio Conte were subsequently sacked at their clubs.
+Chelsea's failures have become well documented at the start of Ted Bohely's reign as Chelsea chairman, with many questioning the logic of the American, especially after replacing Graham Potter with Frank Lampard.

 Manager Specials Betting

 When a new manager takes over a club, you may also find manager specials regarding the manager and the clubs' performance under the new boss.
-For example, the most recent high-profile managerial change in England, comes in the form of Erik ten Hag to Manchester United.
+For example, the most recent high-profile managerial change in England, comes in the form of Mauricio Pochettino to Chelsea.
 So, you'll be able to find specials betting regarding their performance in the Premier League, domestic cups and Europa League.

 This market is also sometimes available for managers who are under pressure, a prime example of this is England manager Gareth Southgate.
 However, in this scenario, the market opportunities are typically negative, such as Southgate leaving before the World Cup, England failing to qualify for the knockout rounds of the World Cup etc;